 Please note that speakers may be arguing from positions they do not personally agree with.

 Speeches made will not be recorded by the Manchester Debating Union unless consent is given by the participants.
 It is very unusual for speeches in training sessions to be recorded.
-It is common for certain rounds at a competition to be recorded and uploaded, or streamed contingent on the consent of the speaker.
+It is common for certain rounds of a competition to be recorded and uploaded, or streamed, contingent on the consent of the speaker.

 It is not acceptable for anyone (speaker, judge, audience member, et cetera) to record any part of the debate without seeking explicit consent from the individual(s).